The Rowney Trust

 • Moderate Grant Budget: With annual expenditure of approximately £215,000, this is a modest-sized trust

-• Trustee Network: All three trustees are members of the Whitbread family, with connections to other Bedfordshire-based charitable trusts
+• Trustee Network: The trustees are members of the Whitbread family, with connections to other Bedfordshire-based charitable trusts

 • Discretionary Approach: Broad charitable remit gives trustees complete flexibility in funding decisions

-• Alternative Routes: Organizations seeking support might consider The Wixamtree Trust or Colonel W H Whitbread Charitable Trust, where the same trustees serve and which may have more accessible application processes
+• Alternative Routes: Organisations seeking support might consider The Wixamtree Trust or Colonel W H Whitbread Charitable Trust, where the same trustees serve and which may have more accessible application processes

 🎯 You've done the research.
 Now write an application they can't refuse.